Researchers around the world are looking at better ways to diagnose and treat ovarian cancer.

 Research into treatment

-Biological therapies are drugs that change the way cells work.
+Targeted cancer drugs change the way cells work.
 They can boost the body's immune system to fight off or kill cancer cells, or they can block signals that tell cells to grow.

-There are many different types of biological therapy, including:
+There are many different types of targeted cancer drugs, including:

 Growth factor blockers